 - Faster Refund: Faster processing means you receive your refund faster, especially if you choose direct deposit.

-- More Accurate: Tax preparation software helps to eliminates errors, and the e-file system also has some built in error detection.
+- More Accurate: Tax preparation software helps to eliminate errors, and the e-file system also has some built-in error detection.

 - Proof of Filing: You receive notification when your federal and state returns have been received and accepted.

 Federal/State E-file can create some complexities when you have to pay both federal taxes and state taxes with your returns.

 The IRS e-file software does not allow you to combine federal and state payments when e-filing.
 So a separate payment has to be made to the state using normal payment procedures for your state.

 In addition, some states do not allow the Federal/State E-file to be used for nonresident and/or part-year resident tax returns.

 These drawbacks are mainly minor annoyances and in most instances, the advantages of e-filing outweigh any disadvantages.

 Some people may worry about the security of their personal information when e-filing.
 However, according to the IRS, the federal e-file system has never had a security breach.
 The IRS uses many security features, such as multiple firewalls, anti-virus features, and encryption to ensure the safety of your personal information.